 One strand of my research explores how children start a criminal career in drug trafficking and gangs, and the consequences of organized crime on economic development and state capacity.
 In particular, I have research on the development of criminal skills in drug trafficking organizations in Peru and gangs in El Salvador and the role of migration and deportation policies.
 In addition, I study how criminal organizations affect households’ behavior and state presence in the areas they control.
 I am also working with governments to design and evaluate public policies in narcotraffic and gang-controlled areas analyzing large administrative datasets.

 Another strand of my research studies the role of norms and policing in reducing gender-based violence through various randomized control trials.
-In particular, I am studying the effects of women police officers in Peru, police street patrolling targeting street sexual harassment in Hyderabad, and gender-violence education in Mozambique.
-In addition to this research, I have ongoing collaborative research projects in the Dominican Republic, Guatemala, Venezuela, Colombia, Bihar, Bangladesh and the US.
+In particular, I am studying the effects of women police officers in Peru, police street patrolling targeting street sexual harassment in Hyderabad, gender attitudes in Bihar, and violence against girls in schools in Mozambique.
+In addition to this research, I have ongoing collaborative research projects in Ecuador, Argentina, Chile, Venezuela, and Bangladesh .